bm98/FS20_HudBar/ReadMe-FlightBag.txt

 V 0.63-B63
 - RERUN FacilityDataLoader !!!
+- CHECK MapLibProvider.ini  to enable chartbundle tiles (only FAA coverage)

 - Add Approach panel and selection to Map (Runway Table)
+- Add AutoRange feature for zooming the map
+- Add ChartsBundle.com Tile servers (disabled by default, use MapLibProvider.ini)
+- Add UserTileServer 4..6 to be used
+- Add Selected runway 'ladder' line (replaces the blue dotted arrow)
+- Update Rwy and Approach Panel selection readability
-- Update OpenTopoMap URL and timeout for map retrieval set to 60sec
+- Update OpenTopoMap, Stamen URL and timeout for map retrieval set to 60sec
 - Fix Exception when SimBrief Image/Doc Source is disabled (from Website)
 - FacilityDataLoader: major rework for Approaches and Navigraph merges
 - Refactoring, consolidation for commonly used stuff (dNetBm98 library now)
 - Update QuickGuide

+- Update to .Net Framework 4.8

 V 0.62-B62
 - Fix Allow 4..7 digit SimBrief Pilot ID (no clear doc what it is found...)